Lramseyer/vaporview/CONTRIBUTE.md

 ## Parsing a VCD file

 When parsing a VCD file, the data is stored in a `WaveformTop` class (which stores the metadata and a `SignalWaveform` hash table,) and in a `NetlistTreeDataProvider` class, which maintains netlist topology.
-Now this may seem strange at first glance, but we really only care about netlist topology for the `TreeView`. each `TreeItem` contains data which can reference the `SignalWaveform` data from.
-Furthermore, we have to store a copy of each treeview for each document that's open so that if a user wants to open up multiple documents, we can repopulate the treeview according to its respective document.
+This is really important, because we need to know the netlist topology for the `TreeView`, but multiple `TreeItem` elements can reference the same `SignalWaveform` data.

+We have to store a copy of each treeview for each document that's open so that if a user wants to open up multiple documents, we can repopulate the treeview according to its respective document.
 This is also important for future proofing.
 If we want to be able to open up documents and not load all of the transition data, we still want to load the whole netlist.

+To tie these structures together, we have a `netlistTable`.
+This is a hash table with a `netlistId` that we create using a low budget hashing algorithm on the full module path and name.
+This `netlistId` becomes a key to reference a pointer to the tree items, as well as a key to the `netlistElements` structure to get the transition data.

 Once the metadata and netlist are parsed, we start parsing the transition data.
 This is where things get a little weird.
 See, for ease of rendering, I made it such that everything is in chunks.
 This way, we don't actually have to render the entire waveform.
 Since the actual HTML components of a waveform consume a non-trivial amount of data, we can dynamically render as we scroll.
 This isn't a big deal for smaller waveforms, but it is for larger waveforms.
 Maybe it's premature optimization, I don't know.

-The signal data has a few metadata elements such as the `name`, `modulePath`, and `signalWidth`.
+The signal data has some metadata elements such as the `signalWidth`.
 But all of the `transitionData` is stored as a flat array of transitions.
 Each transition is essentially a time and a value.
 The value is stored as a binary string (this could be improved, but remember that 4 state logic exists, and signals can be arbitrarily wide.)
 Now you might cringe at the idea of a flat array for this, but consider how javascript implements large arrays under the hood, before coming to me with your whizbang idea!
 To assist in all of this, we also have an array called `chunkStart`.
 This is a lookup table of the start index of each time chunk so that we can slice the array as necessary to get the initial state and transitions of a particular chunk.

 ## Document handlers